Guidance Notes for Capital Grant Applications 2021-22

 To be eligible to apply for this funding you must:

-- Have an approved school travel plan.
+- Have, or be working towards, an approved school travel plan.
 Please note: if your School Travel Plan has not been created using the Jambusters system you will need to ensure that you have uploaded a copy of your current School Travel Plan to your school's profile.

-- Not accepted funding in the last two years through KCC's School Travel Plan Capital Grant Awards
+- Not have accepted funding in the last round (financial year 2020/21) of KCC's School Travel Plan Capital Grant Awards bids.
+Unsuccessful applicants may still apply.

-- Have fully completed the Annual Travel Review for 2019 together with the Capital Grant application section on this site, and have submitted this online by 5pm Friday 14th June 2019.
+- Have fully completed the Annual Travel Review, including the 'Hands Up' travel survey data, for 2021 together with the Capital Grant application section on this site, and have submitted this online by 5pm Friday 25th June 2021.
 If you are not already registered click here or to login click here

 - Be able to provide evidence of other funding sources, should you choose to use this grant as match-funding for a larger project